Professor-Melvin/ElgatoWaveLinkSDK/README.md

 # ElgatoWaveLink-cSharp
-SDK For Elgato Wave Link Software
+SDK For Elgato Wave Link Software, based off of the StreamDeck plugin for the wavelink

 Working:
 - Event handlers